Praveen-Aththanayaka/Praveen-Aththanayaka/README.md

    feel free to remind me via <a href="mailto:aththanayakempa@gmail.com">email</a>.
 2. Expert in Flutter and MERN stack, delivering high-performance, scalable software solutions efficiently
-3. Advancing in DevOps practices to streamline development workflows and enhance deployment efficiency.
+3. Learning DevOps for efficient workflows, aiming to optimize automation and deployment.

  ~> <strong>ls socials</strong>
  LinkedIn: <a rel=me href="https://www.linkedin.com/in/praveen-aththanayake/">in/praveen-aththanayake</a>